Hauntings: Dispelling the Ghosts Who Run Our Lives

 Psychological understanding of how the past persists in the present supports engagement with mystery and the possibility of living a more considered life.
 Along with exploring literary and case studies illustrating the presence of “hauntings” in people’s lives, participants will explore their own experiences.
 Please bring notepad and pen upon which to reflect on the invisible powers which govern your daily life.

-Related Friday Talk: Hauntings: Dispelling the Ghosts Who Run Our Lives
+Related Lecture: Hauntings: Dispelling the Ghosts Who Run Our Lives